 The ZR7 is a uniquely designed running machine from Octane Fitness.
 Designed similar to an elliptical trainer, the Zero Runner allows you to simulate real running motion without any impact on your joints.

 The ZR7 has a dynamic LCD display that shows a wide range of workout data including time, pace, distance, calories burned, stride length, and heart rate.
 It has a keypad which allows you to change the settings and program your workouts.
 There is a built-in slot where you can fit your smartphone or tablet comfortably.

-Assembling the ZR7 takes a little time and effort, but the instruction manual explains the process in detail and tells you what goes where.
-The machine is compactly designed and does not take up a lot of floor space.
+This unique elliptical is compactly designed and doesn't take up a lot of floor space.
 It weighs close to 200 lbs. but it comes with a set of transport wheels.
 So, you will find it very easy to move it around.